How To Deal With £1 Charlies From The DealAcademy (& Other Fake Business "Investors")

 However, £1 Charlies are not looking for distressed businesses.
 Typically, they're looking for solid, established, profitable businesses that are worth a lot of money.
 They approach the business owner pretending that they are funded, that they are wealthy investors, and that they have an interest in buying the business.
 However, their goal isn't to invest their money at all!

-They have a lot of sophisticated tricks to wrest the business from you without paying for it!
-They have "structured deals" and "consultancy agreements" and all kinds of other clever tricks up their sleeve.
+These people have a lot of sophisticated ways to wrest the business from you without paying for it!
+They have "structured deals" and "consultancy agreements" and all kinds of other clever and crooked tricks up their sleeve.
 If you don't know what the tricks are, you will fall victim to them!
 You will lose a lot of money.
 You may lose the entire value of your business!

 THE MODUS OPERANDI #1